 Applications » Admission by UBE Score Transfer

 All applicants are subject to a determination of character and fitness.
 This can take at least 3-4 months, depending on each individual application.
+There may be a delay if the applicant does not submit their fingerprint card and Authorization and Release form in a timely manner.
 There is no way for us to expedite this process as we treat all applications with priority.
-Once the character investigation is complete, your application will be reviewed at the next regularly scheduled Board Meeting.
+We will not begin processing applications until the online application and fee has been submitted.

 You must respond completely and provide all relevant details and documents for each and every question on the application.
 If the question asks you to provide names, dates, numbers, details, or documents, you must provide them.
 If no response is given or insufficient information is provided in response to any question, your application may be delayed or denied.